BLE-LTER/ble-handbook/handbook.md

 ##### Restore

 Backups are made in plain-text SQL format.
 This means we can open it in a text editor and just, you know, look at it for any irregularities.
 This also means we cannot use the pg_restore tool or restore via right-click on a database in DBeaver/Tools/Restore, which requires a special format.
-To restore from plain-text format, either right-click on a newly created database in DBeaver/Tools/Execute script, or run the file on a newly created and connected to database in command-line psql.
+To restore from plain-text format, you must run the SQL file on a newly-created database in command-line psql.

+First, create users.
 Existing users must be created prior to running the SQL to restore into another server that's not the original host.
 It is less work to create new users than make a backup without user privileges, then assign them.

 Use this snippet, which is a copy from the one above.
+Replace usernames **an** and **tim** with your own.

 ```sql
 --